Auction marketing, step by step

 Like, comment and re-share any posts about the auction from participants or collaborators, to increase the reach of the auction.

-Follow-up with Collaborators and Partners
+5. Follow-up with collaborators and partners

 Post-Auction Comms